mmckegg/loop-drop-app/README.md

 Click the `New` button next to the 'Chunks' heading in the sidebar.

 Choose 'Inherit Range' from the drop down, then select 'Trigger', and add an oscillator.
-There is a box labelled 'No Scale'.
+There is a box labeled 'No Scale'.
 Use this to choose the desired musical scale (lets go for major today).
 You can also change the oscillator shape.

 Now drag this new chunk (from the sidebar), to a controller in the setup pane.
 You should now be able to trigger the sounds.